WCSim/WCSim/verification-test-scripts/README.md

 You can also use this test to compare any two files from any two directories.
 To use the script this way type:
 * root
 * .x verification_HitsChargeTime.C("/path/to/first_file", "/path/to/second_file")

+### Full scripts suite

+An automated way to go from .mac file creation & job submission through to WCSim output analysis and histogram comparison

+## generate_mac_files.py

+This script will generate a series of .mac files for a particle gun for the set of options given, and submit the jobs to run (either locally, or on a cluster)
+Specify position/direction with either 3 vectors, or the allowed options of $WCSIMDIR/sample-root-scripts/MakeKin.py Creates subdirectories for each set of 'jobOptions.mac' options specified, and uses filenames to distinguish 'novis.mac' options
+Note: not all possible options are included yet, but can be easily added

+## analyse_dir.py

+This script will run a given .C analysis script over all files in a given directory

+The default macro is daq_readfile.C, based on sample-root-scripts/sample_readfile.C but with (many) more histograms created, dealing mostly with number/times of hits/digits, and whether hits/digits are noise/photon-induced

+## plot_lots.py

+This script will glob over all files in a given directory, and create histograms comparing multiple other files using compare_lots.C
+The other files either come from:
+* The same directory; use --difference to specify differences e.g. noise rate
+* A different directory
+The 'multiple' files are specified with --diffplots. e.g. _0e-?_10e-:50e-_ will compare 0, 10, and 50 MeV electrons with identical other options
+The histograms to compare are read from the file comparison_hists.py

+## plot.py

+Very similar to plot_lots.py, but only allows a 1 vs 1 comparison.
+Has a couple of extra run options:
+* filesize - compares filesize and running time between 2 files (note runtime will only be valid if you used the 'local' runmode in generate_mac_files.py)
+* compare_stacks - creates stacked histogram comparisons (currently only works for 2)
+* compare - calls compare.C, which is very similar to compare_lots.C, just for exactly 2 files

+### Usage

+Setting up
+* $WCSIMDIR must be setup to point to the folder where WCSim.cc resides
+* $PATH should contain the place where WCSim resides, and also where rootwc lives e.g.: export PATH=${WCSIMDIR}/rootwc:${WCSIMDIR}/bin/Linux-g++:${PATH}

+Running
+* Run generate_mac_files.py to create WCSim output files
+* Run analyse_dir.py to create the relevant histograms in an output file that can be compared
+* If comparing histograms or stacks, modify comparison_hists.py to choose which histograms/stacks to compare
+* If comparing histograms, run plot_lots.py to make the histograms
+* If comparing speeds/sizes or stacks, run plot.py

+### Example

+Compare 5, 10, 50 MeV electrons for the SKDETSIM-like and new-style digitisation routines, with/without noise, submitting WCSim jobs locally
+* python $TDEALTRYREPO/hyperkdaq/wcsim/run/generate_mac_files.py--batchmode local --WCgeom SuperK --HKwatertanklength 24750 --PMTQEMethod Stacking_Only --SavePi0 false --DAQdigitizer SKI,SKI_SKDETSIM --DAQtrigger NHits,SKI_SKDETSIM --DAQnhitsthreshold 25 --DAQnhitsignorenoise --DAQnhitswindow 200 --DAQsavefailuresmode 0 --DAQsavefailurestime 250  --DarkNoiseRate 0,8.4 --DarkNoiseConvert 1.367 --DarkNoiseMode 1 --DarkNoiseWindow 2000 --GunParticle e- --GunEnergy 5,10,50 --GunPosition 0,0,0 --GunDirection 1,0,0 --DAQnhitsignorenoise --NEvents 2000
+* python analyse_dir.py --dir .
+* python plot_lots.py  --dir1 SKI_NHits_fails0_250_NHits25_200 --dir2 SKI_SKDETSIM_SKI_SKDETSIM_fails0_250_NHits25_200 --legend 'New_code:Old_code' --mode compare_lots